Key Quote

 NORTHERN IRELAND & THE TROUBLES

 Heaney published this poem in 1966, two years before the start of the Troubles (1968–1998) — the period of violent political conflict in Northern Ireland between Unionists (predominantly Protestant, pro-British) and Nationalists (predominantly Catholic, pro-Irish).
-Heaney's poetry navigated this conflict carefully; as a Catholic from Derry, he experienced discrimination but avoided overtly political statements, preferring allegory and ambiguity.
+Heaney's poetry navigated this conflict carefully; as a Catholic from Derry, he experienced discriminationdiscrimination — Unjust treatment based on religion, race, or other characteristics but avoided overtly political statements, preferring allegory and ambiguity.

 RURAL IRISH COMMUNITY